ankushchauhan9/jarUpdatorBot/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## steps to run
+1. Install these command in cmd of JarUpdatorBot folder
+    1. npm install -g @angular/cli
+    2. npm install -g concurrently

+2 Install these commands in cmd of taskManager folder.
+    1. npm install express
+    2. npm install express-fileupload
+    3. npm install cors

+3. To run the application
+    Run the "npm start" command in cmd of JarUpdatorBot folder